gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

             print ( "Unexpected error {0}" % ex )
     ```

 1. From Visual Studio Code terminal session, set your `IOTHUB_CONNECTION_STRING` environment variable.
+See the [blog on different connection strings](https://devblogs.microsoft.com/iotdev/understand-different-connection-strings-in-azure-iot-hub/) to obtain your IoT Hub connection string.

     ```powershell
     $Env:IOTHUB_CONNECTION_STRING="{your IoT hub connection string}"
     ```

-1. Get your deviceId.
-1. Get the connection string to IoT Hub.
-1. Run debug in Visual Studio Code.
+1. Run the debugger in Visual Studio Code and provide your deviceId you created from the tutorial [Create a Symmetric Key Device](tutorial-symmetrickeydevice.md).
+For example,

     ```powershell
     Device id: myDevice